 Collection Procedures – We work with each client to draft and implement a customized collection procedure to streamline the process with a fair and objective approach.
 By closely following the procedure, approved by the association board, we are able to help our clients address each collections case efficiently and uniformly and we work hard to put the association in the strongest position possible to maximize recovery in each case.

 Collection Letters – One of the effective collection tools associations have is the ability for an attorney to send a collection letter to the delinquent owner.
 By asserting this interest, the board is placing the delinquent owner on notice that the association takes the debt seriously and will pursue its legal options necessary to collect.

-Liens – Ohio law permits both condominium and homeowner associations to file liens on accounts that are as little as ten days late.
+Liens – Both condominium and homeowner associations are permitted to file liens on accounts that are late.
 We believe filing a lien against the property is one of the most effective tools for preserving the association’s interest and protecting it against other potential claims.

 Foreclosure – Unfortunately, due to circumstances beyond any community association’s control, many homes are in foreclosure, whether initiated by a lending institution or the association itself.
 Kaman & Cusimano attorneys routinely handle all the intricacies of this process and adeptly advise the community association boards on the best, and most cost effective, way to proceed in a foreclosure case.
 By utilizing creative tools such as mediation, refinancing, and payment plans, our clients receive payment in full in more than 75% of the foreclosure cases we handle.

 Bankruptcy – Even if an owner files for bankruptcy protection, the association still has rights and may collect on some, or all, of the debt.
 At Kaman & Cusimano, our attorneys help guide associations in taking steps to be in the best position possible to maximize recovery while still remaining in full compliance with all bankruptcy laws and limitations.